fuzzymfx/fuzzymfx.github.io/README.md

 # Welcome to my portfolio

-This website has been created using html, vanila css and javascript.
+The `version 1` of this website has been created using html, vanila css and javascript.

 Libraries: